Why I get up in the morning:

 I was an international finance major at American University when my favorite finance professor pushed me to think hard about my career choice.
 Dr. John Benjamin told me it was the second most important decision I could make, after picking a spouse or partner.
 Pointing out that I had both an aptitude for finance and a strong desire to help people, my professor suggested that I consider becoming a Professional Certified Financial Planner™.
 After graduating and working for several years in non-profit development, I heeded Dr. Benjamin’s advice, completed the coursework and passed the CFP® exam, and in 2007 joined AFS.

 I bring the critical details together to form the big picture.
 I have the expertise and follow-through to help craft, implement, and renew a successful financial plan.
 I connect with individuals and families to help them make wise financial decisions and achieve greater peace of mind when it comes to their finances.
 In today’s uncertain economy, financial planning has become increasingly important.
 With an overwhelming number of options for saving and investing, managing finances can be difficult.
 I strive to make complex financial topics understandable and turn uncertain aspirations into achievable results.

-At AFS, I love helping clients with their entire financial plan, from retirement and education planning, to tax and legacy issues.
+At AFS, I love helping clients with their entire financial plan, from retirement and education planning to tax and legacy issues.
 I feel the most valuable experience for clients is to work with an experienced team of consultants capable of delivering expert advice across a myriad of financial planning topics.
-I feel fortunate I landed at a firm where I not only learn from everyone around me, but I get to enjoy the time spent with clients as well.
+I feel fortunate I landed at a firm where I not only learn from everyone around me but get to enjoy the time spent with clients as well.